 What makes Northampton — just a two hour drive from Boston — such an ideal spot for a weekend getaway, particularly with kids?
 First and foremost, it is walkable.

-Within steps of your hotel (click for details on where we stayed), you can explore dozens and dozens of eateries, museums, shops, all interlaced with charming steeple-and-mountain vistas like the one below.
+Within steps of your hotel (click this link for details on the Hotel Northampton, where we stayed), you can explore dozens and dozens of eateries, fun museums, shops, all interlaced with charming steeple-and-mountain vistas like the one below.
 Can you feel the relaxation flowing in already?
 That expansive feeling of escape is the mark of a great getaway.

 Want to save money?
 Spend a whole morning just strolling the streets and ogling the window displays!
 The disco-ball feathers pictured below were my absolute favorite.